 Since the minibus industry is labour intensive in nature, staff costs accounted for a substantial part of the total operating costs of the Group.
 Apart from the basic remuneration, double pay and/or discretionary bonus are granted to eligible employees taking into account the Group's performance and individual's contributions.
 Other benefits including share option scheme, retirement plan and training schemes are also provided to the staff members.
-Employee benefit expenses incurred for the year were HK\$198,595,000 (2018: HK\$199,853,000), representing 53.1% (2018: 53.2%) of the total costs (excluding the deficit on revaluation of PLB licences).
+Employee benefit expenses incurred for the year were HK\$198,716,000 (2019: HK\$198,595,000), representing 54.4% (2019: 53.1%) of the total costs (excluding the deficit on revaluation of PLB licences and provision for impairment of public bus licences).
 For the headcount of the Group, please refer to the Environmental, Social and Governance Report of this annual report.